illBeRoy/pysoup/README.md

 `$ soup set` - change or set the attribute of an existing configuration in the current working directory.

-`$ soup add` - adds a new dependency to the configuration in the current working directory.
+`$ soup add` - adds a new dependency to the configuration in the current working directory. this option can also be used in order to import a list of dependencies from an existing requirements.txt file.

 `$ soup install` - reads the configuration in the current working directory, creates a virtualenv at that directory and installs the dependencies specified.